-Class 3: Mrs Guterriez
+Class 3: Mrs Gutierrez

-Class 6: Ms Tomoriova
+Class 6: Ms Murnin & Miss Lopeman

 Curriculum, Provision and Enrichment

 We realise the importance of working as a team in Key Stage 1 and are dedicated to setting an example of working together as a staff to the children as well as promoting our school ‘FAMILY’ values.
-The children attend weekly KS1 assemblies together and have the opportunity to play with one another in our 2 Infant playgrounds, following a rota that changes on a weekly basis.
+The children have the opportunity to play with one another in our 2 Infant playgrounds, following a rota that changes on a weekly basis.
 They also eat lunch together in our school hall, sitting next to different children each day.
 Every December we perform a KS1 Nativity to our parents and at Easter we celebrate with an Easter Bonnet parade and prayer service.
 We also come together as a phase group to participate in a liturgical service one a term, reflecting on what we have learned during our Religion curriculum.

 We follow the KS1 National Curriculum at Corpus Christi and every half term each year group focuses on a topic that we will connect to the National Curriculum subjects below.
 More topic details can be found in our termly newsletters.

 - Design and Technology

 - Physical education (PE)